 How about leveraging more than 2,300 food blogs for social good?
 It's what FBC does every day.
 What started as lark over dinner to create a place for Canadian food bloggers to network has grown not only into a organization mandated to support and promote Canadian food bloggers, it's also turned into an incredible community in which bloggers support each other by sharing knowledge, a friendly word, and the work of their fellow FBC members.

 FBC has also brought bloggers out from behind their computers to meet face to face at the organization's annual conference, and through FBC-supported and sponsored events.
 Many regions have their own local FBC chapters whose members converse regularly in Facebook groups and meet for coffee, potlucks and cookie exchanges.

-Let's not forget the incredible philanthropic work that FBC and its members have accomplished, including partnering with Toonies for Tummies, Food Banks Canada, KitchenAid Cook for the Cure and Food Revolution Day on social media and in blogging campaigns to raise awareness for all these initiatives.
+Let's not forget the philanthropic work that FBC and its members have accomplished, including partnering with Toonies for Tummies, Food Banks Canada, KitchenAid Cook for the Cure and Food Revolution Day on social media and in blogging campaigns to raise awareness for all these initiatives.
 They have partnered with Mealshare for the last few years as their charity of choice providing media support, promotion, blogging ambassadors and volunteering to serve school breakfasts and lunches with the Mealshare crew at schools around Vancouver.

 Advice: Connecting happens both on and offline.
 Use any and all opportunities to build your network and offer support to those within it.